Electronic Access Services

 Brief Overview of Electronic Door Access

 Since 1994, Hokie Passport Services (HPS) has administered the university's centralized Electronic Door Access (EDA) Program.
 The same integrated, robust system that manages all Virginia Tech ID Card-based financial transactions also manages centralized EDA for the Virginia Tech campus.
 The result of this efficient integration is a convenient card that can serve a multitude of functions.
 There are currently over 7,300 interior and exterior campus doors in the HPS EDA Program.
 HPS has EDA in both residential and academic buildings on campus as well as off campus locations and provides 24/7/365 support to the program.
 This program continues to experience a great deal of growth and could potentially encompass the School of Medicine in Roanoke, Virginia as well as the new Innovation Campus in Alexandria, Virginia.
-HPS utilizes magstripe, proximity, smart chip and smart phone-based technologies as well as biometrics.
+HPS utilizes magstripe, proximity, smart chip and smart phone-based technologies.
 HPS is currently in the final phases of converting the campus community to smart chip-based cards.

 In simplest terms, access to the various electronic doors on campus is dependent upon need.
 Some access is granted automatically based on the individual’s status within the university and other access is based on the requirements set in place by a given area or building.
 While HPS provides a centralized means of controlling access, each division within the university still maintains access authority over their designated areas.
 Requests for access to certain areas on campus will need to flow through the hierarchy of each division with consultation from key stakeholders such as the Virginia Tech Police Department.